semanticdata/bamboo/README.md

 ## 💜 Acknowledgements

-This repository is a fork of [rilwis/bamboo](https://github.com/rilwis/bamboo).
-Same as its predecesor, [modern-normalize](https://github.com/sindresorhus/modern-normalize), and [sanitize.css](https://github.com/csstools/sanitize.css) are a source of inspiration.
+This repository is a fork of [Bamboo CSS](https://github.com/rilwis/bamboo).
+Same as its predecesor [modern-normalize](https://github.com/sindresorhus/modern-normalize), and [sanitize.css](https://github.com/csstools/sanitize.css) are a source of inspiration.

 For color schemes we have the [Nord theme](https://www.nordtheme.com) as source.